AnnieBinduDas/Education-Facilities-Analysis-SQL/README.md

 # Education-Facilities-Analysis

 ## Overview
-In this analysis, we examine education facilities in Canada using SQL queries on open data from Statistics Canada.
-The dataset, made publicly available by different levels of government, provides detailed information on educational institutions.
-Using SQL, we extract, transform, and analyze this data to uncover meaningful insights.
+This project analyzes education facility data across Canada using SQL to uncover regional disparities in school distribution, enrolment, and resource allocation.

 The dataset consists of four tables: facilities_info, education_info, address_info, and census_info.
 These tables contain comprehensive details about educational facilities, the levels of education offered, geographic locations, and census-related information.
 SQL's powerful capabilities - such as data manipulation, aggregation, filtering, and joins—allow us to explore trends and distributions within the Canadian education landscape.